 Almond milk also contains bioactive compounds that could impart health-benefiting properties, such as immunostimulation, over time.
 Additionally, whole almonds can be a choking hazard for toddlers (13), and almond milk could be a safer alternative if your toddler desires to eat almonds.

 What Are The Non-Dairy Milk Alternatives?

 If almond milk isn’t an option for your toddler, you may consider other plant-based milk, such as rice, oats, hemp, coconut, soy, and hazelnut milk.
-Consult a pediatrician or certified nutritionist before choosing a non-dairy milk alternative.
+Consult a pediatrician or registered dietitian/nutritionist before choosing a non-dairy milk alternative.
 They can help you select the right plant-based milk after considering your toddler’s age, health, and dietary needs.

 Precautions To Take While Using Almond Milk For Toddlers

 - Consult a pediatrician before using almond milk for your toddler, especially if there is a family history of nuts allergy.
 An individual with a tree nut allergy can’t consume almond milk because it can trigger allergic reactions (14).

 - Do not use homemade almond milk for toddlers as it lacks essential nutrients.
 Instead, buy unsweetened, fortified almond milk from a reputable brand.
 You may use homemade almond milk in some almond milk recipes, though.